ibasa14/eCommerce-Microservices/README.md

 * [PyTest](https://docs.pytest.org/en/7.2.x/) $\rightarrow$ The testing framework for Python code.
 * [GitHub Actions](https://github.com/features/actions) $\rightarrow$ The platform to setup our CI/CD by GitHub.
 * [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html) $\rightarrow$ The go-to database interface library for Python.
 The 2.0 is the most recent update where it provides asynchronous setup.
-* [JWT](https://jwt.io/introduction) Is an open standard which defines a compact and self-contained way for securely transmitting information between parties as a JSON object
+* [JWT](https://jwt.io/introduction) $\rightarrow$ Is an open standard which defines a compact and self-contained way for securely transmitting information between parties as a JSON object

 ### Why this tech stack?